github/developer.github.com/content/v3/oauth_authorizations.md

 Make sure you understand how to [work with two-factor authentication](/v3/auth/#working-with-two-factor-authentication) if you or your users have two-factor authentication enabled.

+### Deprecation Notice

+The `token` attribute is [deprecated](/v3/versions/#v3-deprecations) and will return an empty string as the value for this attribute after 1/1/2014.

+If you're writing new API client code (or updating your existing code), you should use the `token_last_eight`  and `hashed_token` attributes instead.
+Please see [the blog post](/changes/2014-09-16-removing-authorizations-token/) for more details.

 ## List your authorizations

     GET /authorizations